Photo by Dahlia Katz Photography.

 As part of her Master’s at OCAD, Nell’s Major Research Project (MRP) looked at how designers can reduce user fatigue through changes in the visual user interface of eye controlled computers.
 Her MRP was completed in 2013.

-Nell sits on the Diversity & Inclusion Committee for the Association of Registered Graphic Designers.
-She is on the organizing committee for the Friends of St James Park in her local community.
+She is on the organizing committee for the Friends of St James Park in her local community and takes an active role at her child's school.
 She is active on social media and as a photographer documenting her life as a mother and her interest in travel, nature, food, and culture.